-- Want to subscribe to an entire show (not just an individual video) and have TVersity update your subscription automatically?
+Want to subscribe to an entire show (not just an individual video) and have TVersity Media Server update your subscription automatically?
 You can do it by subscribing to RSS feeds (as long as the site offers video related RSS feeds).
-Let’s take Hulu for example, each show has several RSS feeds (one for all videos, one for full episodes, one for clips, etc.), you can drag and drop these RSS icons to TVersity and add that show to your personal program guide.
-You can do the same for RSS feeds from many other sites, in fact we included some example feeds in our content guides (look for the Guide tab in the GUI) so that you can easily get started with creating your PEG.
+Let’s take TED for example, they offer several RSS feeds with TED Talks.
+You can drag and drop these RSS links to the GUI and add that show to your personal program guide.
+You can do the same for RSS feeds from many other sites.

-- If you want to manage your content on the website itself (YouTube has favorites, playlists, subscriptions and other resources managed per user).
+If you want to manage your content on the website itself (YouTube has favorites, playlists, subscriptions and other resources managed per user).
 You do not need to manage that content twice.
-Both the basic and the pro version allow subscribing to your YouTube resources, Flickr photos, and so on.
+The Free, Basic and the Pro editions allow subscribing to your YouTube resources, Flickr photos, and so on.
 This way when you add something on the web site, TVersity picks it up the next time it refreshes the library (every midnight by default, but you can increase the frequency if you wish).

-With some websites you may be asked to verify your age prior to the playback of some video.
-Since you cannot do this verification when watching the video on TV via TVersity, a different solution is required.
+With some websites (e.g. Hulu and Crackle) you may be asked to verify your age prior to the playback of some video.
+Since you cannot do this verification when watching the video on TV via TVersity Media Server, a different solution is required.
 In most cases registering to these sites eliminates the need to do age verification on a per video basis.
-If you have such a user account, TVersity may be able to log in to your account on your behalf, and this will allow you to play these videos.
+If you have such a user account, TVersity Media Server may be able to log in to your account on your behalf, and this will allow you to play these videos.

 In the GUI, go to

 User Accounts page and enter your credentials for the relevant website.
 If the website you wish to login to, does not appear in that list, be sure to let us know.
 As a side benefit, by logging on to your account you may be able to control other aspects of your video viewing experience, such as video quality, subtitles, resume where you left off and more.